thunder-project/thunder/README.md

 ## Input formats

-All functions rely neural data as input, and some additionally rely on information about external variables / covariates (e.g. stimuli or behavioral attributes).
+All functions use neural data as input, and some additionally use information about external covariates (e.g. stimuli or behavioral attributes).

-All functions use the same format for neural data: a text file, where the rows are pixels and the columns are time points.
-The first three entries in each row are the x,y,z coordinates of that pixel, and the subsequent entries are the neural signals at each time point.
-For example, a data set with 2x2x2 pixels and 8 time points might look like:
+All functions use the same format for neural data: a text file, where the rows are voxels and the columns are time points.
+The first three entries in each row are the x,y,z coordinates of that voxel, and the subsequent entries are the neural signals for that voxel at each time point.
+For example, a data set with 2x2x2 voxels and 8 time points might look like:

 	1 1 1 11 41 2 17 43 24 56 87
 	1 2 1 ...